gaMingLT/2526-vub-s1-typst-env/60_SQA/assignments/assignment-1/main.typ

   caption: [Comparing method name & invocation name in method body.], ) <is-algorithm-step-comparison-removed>

-Executing the remaining query which this line removed results in the following as defined in @dp-2-result-cmp-removed.
+Executing the resulting query when removing the line mentioned in @is-algorithm-step-comparison-removed, results in the output as shown in @dp-2-result-cmp-removed.

 #figure(
   image("images/disc-p-2-no-cmp.png"),